 The bodice is fastened in the front with hooks and sewn directly to the skirt.

-A woman in a Graffer bunad stands smiling outdoors, with multiple extended arms radiating behind her in a performance art illusion.
-She wears a red bodice, blue embroidered skirt, and matching headpiece, set against a lush green mountain landscape.
-Photo: Graffergarden.
+A woman in a Graffer bunad stands smiling outdoors with multiple extended arms radiating behind her in a performance art composition, with snow-capped mountains in the background

 Bunad performance art!
 Photo: Graffergarden

-• The shirt: the Graffer bunad is paired with a traditional linen shirt, beautifully decorated with whitework embroidery.
+The Graffer bunad is paired with a traditional linen shirt, beautifully decorated with whitework embroidery.

-• The pocket: the bunad is often worn with a detachable pocket, made from the same fabric and embroidered with the same motif as the skirt.
+The bunad is often worn with a detachable pocket, made from the same fabric and embroidered with the same motif as the skirt.

-Close-up of a detachable bunad pocket in black wool, richly embroidered with pink and red floral motifs, green leaves, and intricate gold details.
-The pocket is framed with a silver clasp.
-Photo: Husfliden Lillehammer og Gjøvik.
+Close-up of a detachable bunad pocket in black wool, richly embroidered with pink and red floral motifs, green leaves, and a silver clasp frame

 Stunning handcraftsmanship!
 Photo: Husfliden Lillehammer og Gjøvik

-Heart-shaped brooch in traditional filigree silver, featuring delicate scrollwork and multiple dangling filigree drops.
-This style of jewelry is commonly worn with bunads in the Gudbrandsdalen region.
-Photo: Husfliden Lillehammer og Gjøvik.
+Heart-shaped brooch in traditional filigree silver, featuring delicate scrollwork and multiple dangling filigree drops, worn in Gudbrandsdalen

 There are several folk myths surrounding the Graffer bunad.
 Some claim it can only be worn by those with ties to the Graffer farm.
 Others say it isn’t tied to a specific place at all and is meant for anyone, anywhere in the country.
 One thing is for sure, though.
 The bunad gained immense popularity when it was first introduced and is now worn across large parts of Norway.